trampgeek/moodle-qtype_coderunner/Readme.md

 where the expected output is "OK".
 However, if one wishes to test the student's code with a large number of values - say 100 or more - this approach becomes impracticable.
-For that, we need to right our own tester, which we can do using a template grade.
+For that, we need to write our own tester, which we can do using a template grade.

 Template graders that run student-supplied code are somewhat tricky to write